hideya/test-image-processing/docs/OPENCV_PRIORITY.md

 ## Development Guidelines

 - Any code added to this project should prioritize OpenCV compatibility
+- All image processing should use buffer-based methods, not file-based
 - Fallbacks to other libraries should be clearly marked as temporary
 - When implementing new image processing features, always try to use OpenCV first